HAIKU NORTH AMERICA

 • Tanka Sunday Information

-Haiku Society of America — A nonprofit organization founded in 1968 to promote the writing and appreciation of haiku in the United States.
-Also publisher of the journal Frogpond.
+Haiku Society of America — Founded in 1968 to promote the writing and appreciation of haiku in the United States.
+Also publishes the journal Frogpond and holds numerous contests.

 Modern Haiku — A leading English-language magazine that publishes haiku, haibun, senryu, essays, and book reviews related to contemporary haiku.

-Yuki Teikei Haiku Society — A group that fosters the art of writing haiku in English using traditional guidelines developed by haiku poets in Japan.
-Also runs the annual Asilomar haiku retreat in Pacific Grove, California.
+Yuki Teikei Haiku Society — Fosters the art of writing haiku in English using traditional guidelines developed by haiku poets in Japan.
+Also runs the annual Asilomar haiku retreat in Pacific Grove, California and publishes Geppo.

 Powered by Create your own unique website with customizable templates.